Who should handle the hosting bill

 While paying the bill yourself keeps everything in one place, it can be complicated when you pile on multiple clients.
 The real value is being able to move quickly.
 You, as the designer or developer, can get it done so you can move forward and have the site go live.

-Overall, I would recommend this option if you know you will only be working with a few clients for the foreseeable future.
+Overall, I would recommend this option if you know you will only be working with a few clients for the foreseeable future, or package your services in a way that protect’s your bottom line.

 Manage your client’s billing information

 So you don’t want the liability of using your own accounts — I don’t blame you!
-You know exactly what the right hosting plan is for them and they don’t have to stress over the technical stuff.
+You know exactly what the right hosting plan is for your client and they don’t want to stress over the technical stuff.
 So, you get the billing information from your client and just take care of the rest.
 Not a bad client experience, huh?

 Is this the solution for me?